mssamhan31/PyNNLF/README.md

 forecast_horizon = fh1 # fh1 = 30 minutes ahead
 model_name = m6 # this is linear regression
 hyperparameter_no = 'hp1'
 - For a complete test of all 18 models, use the file run_tests.ipynb and run all cells without modifying anything.
 It will output a file in experiment_result/Archive/Testing Result which compares all experiment outputs with a benchmark outputs.
 All values should be the same unless runtime_ms which depends on the computer specification used to run the tool.
-This complete test takes around 1 hour using Intel i5 with 32 RAM.
+This complete test takes around 1 hour using a personal computer with Intel i5 processor & 32GB RAM.

 # Tool Features
 1. Adjustable.
 User can specify the dataset, forecast horizon, model, and model hyperparameter